PigeonProtocolConsortium/pigeon-go-cli/ruby_tutorial.md

 # => => #<Pigeon::Draft:0x000056160b3e6be8 @author="NONE", @body={"message_text"=>"\"Tomato plant looking healthy.\"", "current_mood"=>"\"Feeling great\""}, @depth=-1, @kind="garden_diary", @lipmaa="NONE", @prev="NONE", @signature="NONE">
 ```

 I can see the status of my current draft message using `db.get_draft`.
-It's not very human readable though.
+It returns a `Pigeon::Draft` object, whish is not very human readable.
 To get a more human readable version, I can use the `render_as_draft` method on a `Draft` object:

 ```ruby
 human_readable_string = db.get_draft.render_as_draft